Back to Blog

 A practical comparison of when a fixed terms template is enough, when a generator is better, and how to choose based on billing, fulfillment, and account complexity.

 A terms template and a terms generator solve different problems.
-A template gives you a starting structure, while a generator is designed to build clauses from the way your business actually sells, bills, fulfills, and manages accounts.
+A template provides a starting structure, while a generator is designed to build clauses from the way your business sells, bills, fulfills, and manages accounts.

 The correct choice depends on operational complexity.
 If your business has recurring billing, digital access, account controls, or nuanced refund rules, a static template often stops being reliable quickly.